ENCOURAGING EXERCISE Part 1

 The current recommendation for children aged six to seventeen is that they should perform 60 minutes daily of moderate-to-vigorous activity.
 Sadly this target is met by less than 50% of younger children.
 After that everything goes downhill – the figure for adolescents is about 20%.

 Evidence suggests that the reduction in physical activity in adolescence predominantly occurs outside of school.
 School settings offer a way of reaching large numbers of young people from a broad range of backgrounds and is where initiatives should start.

 So far so bad – there has been little success in attempts to increase exercise taking in schools.

-The government does not help.
-The figures on school sports grounds are shocking.
-Since the London Olympics in 2012 the equivalent of one playing field per fortnight has been sold off and that rate has recently risen.
+Plenty of active playing space should be a help.
+However, the figures on school playgrounds are shocking.
+Since the London Olympics in 2012, the equivalent of one playing field per fortnight has been sold off and the rate of sales has recently risen.
 In 2016, 21 schools sold their playing fields to developers, the highest number since 2013.
-Sales of school playing fields hit a three-year high last year, on the same day Boris Johnson pledged tens of millions for new football pitches across England.
-Permission to sell school playing fields is often denied by local authorities, who are then overruled by the Department of Education.
+Permission to sell was often denied by local authorities who were then overruled by the Department of Education.

 Subscribe to the blog

 - Hearty News

 - Mental health

 - Physical activity